System identification for passive linear quantum systems: Passive linear quantum systems

 The importance of these concepts for identifiability stems from the fact that if the system is \emph{not} controllable or observable then there exists a lower dimensional system with the same transfer function as the original one.
-The former can be obtained from the latter by separating it's coordinates via a canonical procedure called Kalman decomposition.
+The former can be obtained from the latter by separating its coordinates via a canonical procedure called the Kalman decomposition.
 Therefore, in system identification it is natural to restrict the attention to \emph{minimal} systems, i.e. systems which are both controllable and observable.
-As noted above, by appropriately choosing the input signal $u(t)$, the observer can effectively identify the transfer function $\Xi(s)$, while other independent parameters in the system matrices are not identifiable.
-The following theorem gives a precise characterisation of systems which are equivalent in the sense that they cannot be distinguished based on the input-output history.
+As noted above, by appropriately choosing the input signal $\vecu(t)$, the observer can effectively identify the transfer function $\Xi(s)$, while other independent parameters in the system matrices are not identifiable in the absence of any prior knowledge.
+The following theorem gives a precise characterization of systems which are equivalent in the sense that they cannot be distinguished based on the input-output history \cite{LjungBook}.

 \begin{theorem} Two minimal systems $(A,B,C,D)$ and $(A^{\prime} , B^{\prime}, C^{\prime}, D^{\prime})$ have the same transfer function $\Xi(s)$ if and only if they are related by a similarity transformation, i.e. there exists an invertible $n\times n$ matrix $T$ such that